CephalofairGames/merc-packs-faq/index.md

 **Scenario 62** The map layout has Tile 06 with only slots and no tabs.
 The flat side should be laid adjacent to the other tiles, with the tab side facing out.

 **Scenario 56, page 69, Special Rules** <span class="hidden">The Gloom treats all Null/x0 cards as +0, not as Null/x0</span>

+**Section 10.1 (Merchant conclusion to Scenario 27)** This should add Event R-37 in addition to Event R-38.

 **Section 21.1 (Personal Quest 22)** The conclusion section should tell you to open the Two Minis class envelope (to match the Personal Quest card), not the Angry Face class envelope.